 A: We have three fully furnished apartments for residents on the second floor of a historic building downtown about 4 blocks from the studios and gallery.
 Here is a map.
 Each apartment is slightly different in size and layout, but they are all studio style, 1 bathroom apartments with high ceilings and lots of light.

 Q: Do I need a car to attend the residency and live in Galveston, TX?

 A: A vehicle is not required, but in most cases strongly encouraged.
-Texas is behind the times in public transport and while the island is rather small, cars are helpful for getting around and running errands.
+Texas is behind the times in public transport and while the island is rather small, cars are helpful for getting around and running errands on and off the island.
 That said, we have had residents get by on foot and by bike, so it is doable!

 Q: What is the artist community like in Galveston?